FRCBS/HLA-imputation/README.md

 Contains imputation error rates, autoimmune association summaries and HLA allele frequency information

 ## FinnGen HLA imputation methods description
 MHC region SNPs were first converted to plink format (.bed, .bim, .fam) from VCF genotypes using [tabix](https://www.htslib.org/doc/tabix.html) and [plink](https://www.cog-genomics.org/plink/), and subequently processed with [R](https://www.r-project.org/).
 HLA alleles for HLA-A, -B, -C, -DPB1, -DQA1, -DQB1, -DRB1, and -DRB3-5 genes were imputed with the [HIBAG](https://bioconductor.org/packages/release/bioc/html/HIBAG.html) R library using a Finnish reference panel.
 Imputation posterior probabilities (pp) for each imputed allele were extracted from the HIBAG output by summing the pp values from all imputed HLA genotypes of which a given allele was a part of.
-The pp values were imported to plink using `--import-dosage` command and converted to VCF format with `--export vcf vcf-dosage=GP`.
-The allele dosage information is stored in the the VCF GP field.
+The pp values were imported to plink2 using `--import-dosage` command and converted to BGEN format with `--export bgen-1.2 bits=16 ref-first`.